Promoting economic growth and sustainable prosperity

-SECO’s mandate is to enable sustainable and inclusive economic growth.
-This creates opportunities and prospects for people in the partner countries and reduces global risks.
+SECO’s mandate is to contribute to economic growth and sustainable prosperity in its partner countries.
+This creates new opportunities and prospects for people and reduces global risks.

 Cooperation with developing countries

 SECO supports its partner countries in creating decent jobs.
 It enables governments to set up effective institutions and provide efficient public services.
 It strengthens their ability to compete internationally, helps them develop sustainable trade, and encourages climate-friendly business practices.
 SECO works to make partner countries more resilient, placing them in a stronger position to withstand economic and financial shocks and the impact of climate change.

 SECO encourages climate-friendly economic growth that benefits all segments of the population without compromising the well-being of future generations.

 Despite the considerable progress made, people in a number of Eastern European countries still experience poverty and inequality.
 SECO assists selected states in Eastern Europe in the development of democracy and a market economy, for instance by improving public services and promoting private sector activities.